08 Aug Prajna Paramita Heart Sutra, Part 48

 So, all materialistic phenomena, feelings, thinking, mental formations, and consciousness also does not exist; water also does not exist.

-You say the phenomena of relative opposites do not exist, the non-relative opposites do not exist as well, it is also an unreal phenomenon.
+You say the phenomena of relative opposites do not exist, the non-relative opposites do not exist as well, which is also an unreal phenomenon.
 Water becomes steam when met with heat, and steam rises to meet cold air to become rainfall.
 Despite the difference in phenomena, water still exists.
 But here he is telling you that even water also does not exist.
 Therefore, other people say that relative opposites do not exist, and non-relative opposites also do not exist.
 All Buddha Bodhisattva practice the Middle Way, where they do not attach to either side (non-existent or existent), and they even have no attachment to the Middle.
-When we listen to it, seems it is very difficult and very mysterious.
+When we listen to it, seems it is very difficult and very profound.
 I am telling all of you, it is not like that at all.

 Then you ask, how to do it in your life?
 It is very simple.
 If you are hungry, you eat.
 When eating, do not nitpick.
 If you need to sleep, go to sleep, and do not do so for the sake of your face.